denislaliberte/sobriquet/readme.md

 ## Roadmap

-- see gem packaging
+- refactor test to use defaults home directory
 - refactor to abstract csv as a datastore
-- refactor test to use defaults home directory
 - parse the csv in the pre command
 - refactor command to ve verbose

+- generate reamde-rdoc from the reamde markdown
 - add binairy as a csv colum
 - home path as default to init
 - ask for descrption and tags